oxelson/tds/docs/src/public/userguide/pages/tds_tutorial/client_catalogs/Metadata.md

 ~~~

 {%include note.html content="
-Reference documentation - A complete listing of necessary attributes can be found here.
+A complete listing of available properties for the `dataset` and other elements can be found in the [client catalog specification](client_catalog_specification.html).
 " %}

-## Exporting THREDDS datasets to digital libraries
+## Exporting THREDDS Datasets To Digital Libraries

-The `harvest` attribute indicates that the dataset is at the right level of granularity to be exported to digital libraries or other discovery services.
+The `harvest` attribute of the `dataset` element indicates that the dataset is at the right level of granularity to be exported to digital libraries or other discovery services.
 Elements such as `summary`, `rights`, and `publisher` are needed in order to create valid entries for these services.

+Here is an example of a dataset supplemented with `publisher` information:

 ~~~xml
 <dataset name="SAGE III Ozone Loss Experiment" ID="Sage III" harvest="true">